JohnArochaDev/password-manager/NEXTSTEPS.md

 10. [DONE] add a feature that encrypts the data going back and forth from the API call, make sure it stays encryped when in the browser until the button is pressed to show the user the password (Will look like this ******)

-11. [HALF-DONE] add a hamburger menu on the ... button for logging out, adding 2 factor auth, and light/dark mode
+11. [DONE] add a hamburger menu on the ... button for logging out, and light/dark mode

 12. [DONE] add login failed information, register button